ernstlab/GECSI/README.md

 # How do I use previously trained models to apply to my own gene expression data? #

-The models can be downloaded from `./models/Train_0/models/lr-model-multinom/all`.
+The models can be obtained from `./models/Train_0/models/lr-model-multinom/all`.
 However, currently the International Human Epigenome Consortium (IHEC) EpiAtlas data has not been released so using previously trained models is not yet supported as it requires using unreleased data.
 Once the data is released at https://ihec-epigenomes.org/epiatlas/data/, we will release all files required for applying previously trained models.

 Once all files are released, you can use previously trained models by following the steps below:

-## Step 1: Download pre-trained data and training gene expression data ##
+## Step 1: Download IHEC chromatin state tracks and training gene expression data ##

 * You need to download all models we trained using the International Human Epigenome Consortium (IHEC) into your working directory.